R0bini/SCP-DE/README.md

     <em>This is the secondary repository of the germanophone branch of the SCP-Foundation.</em>
 </p>

-The theme of the SCP-DE branch is based on the [Common Theme](https://github.com/Grombald/Common-Theme).
+The theme of the SCP-DE branch is based on the [Sigma-10 Theme](https://github.com/scpwiki/sigma) and optimized/maintained by DrGrom and Robini.

 **License:** Unless otherwise noticed, all content of this repository is licensed under [CC BY-SA 3.0 Unported](https://github.com/R0bini/SCP-DE/blob/main/LICENSE.md)<br>
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>